 Total time: 45 minutes.

-Tamale is a traditional meal of Mexican cuisine made out of corn dough.
-The Mexican locals tend to fill the dough with either sweet or savory fillings.
-Many people suspect Guatemala and Mexico to be the first countries to spread Tamale cooking methods to other Latin American countries.
+Tamale is a traditional Mexican meal made of corn dough.
+Mexican locals tend to fill the dough with sweet or savory ingredients.
+Many people suspect that Guatemala and Mexico are the first countries to spread Tamale steaming methods to other Latin American countries.

 When it comes to cooking Tamales, people often steam the corn dough in a corn husk or banana leaf.
 Besides the cornflour, locals prefer using broth from animal or vegetable products to make the dough.